heyferh/cellular/README.md

 #Introduction

 Cellular web application represents the service which provides dashboard and account details page.
 Dashboard is a web page where employees can customize tariffs, options and contract features.
-Every customer has it's own private account page which is available through login procedure.
+Every customer has its own private account page which is available through login procedure.

 #Purpose